FREE SHIPPING ON ORDERS OVER $100

 Histamine is also produced in the hypothalamus.
 It acts as an excitatory neurotransmitter and is involved in regulating the sleep-wake cycle.

-Because histamine plays so many different parts in how your body functions, symptoms of an intolerance are broad and can easily be confused for other things, such as food allergies.
+Because histamine plays so many different parts in how your body functions, symptoms of histamine intolerance are broad and can easily be confused for other things, such as food allergies.

 Some of the most common symptoms of histamine intolerance to be aware of include: